lewiscowper/markdown-chalk/README.md

 # Markdown-Chalk

-This is currently a really early version of a markdown parser that uses chalk to print a markdown file nicely in the terminal.
+A markdown parser that uses chalk to print a markdown file nicely in the terminal.

+# CLI usage

 ```
 Usage: markdown-chalk --input [Markdown File] --lineLength [num]